All You Need to Know

 You’ve moved into your new home and you have questions, from paying your rent to managing maintenance requests.
-Read our top 10 questions for current residents and make everyday life that much simpler.
+Read our most frequently asked questions for current residents and make everyday life that much simpler.

 Devon’s preferred method of payment is through our online rent payment partner platforms.
 For your convenience, you can set up automatic recurring payments online via eCheck (e.g., pre-authorized debit), debit card or credit card.
 To create a new account and pay your rent, please go to: devonproperties.com/pay-my-rent

 Alternatively, we accept personal cheques, post-dated cheques, certified cheque or money orders.
 Please ensure your cheque is made out to the correct payee, as it may vary depending on the property you live at.
 If you are unsure who to make your cheque out to, please reach out to your building manager.
 Please ensure the address, including building and unit number, are included on any form of payment.
 Devon does not accept cash rent payment except for extenuating circumstances, which can only be paid at Devon’s corporate office.

 One of your most important obligations as a tenant is to pay your full rent on time.
 With Devon Properties, rent is due on the first day of the month.
 You are required to pay rent on time even if the day it’s due falls on a holiday or your bank is closed.

 What happens if I pay my rent late?

 All residents must pay their rent on time.
 If the rent is unpaid, the landlord will issue a late payment charge and a notice to end tenancy to the tenant, which may take effect not earlier than 10 days after the date the tenant receives the notice.